majorsilence/CrystalCmd/Readme.md

 Note that this is very slow and highly recommend using windows to generate the reports or to cache the reports after they have been generated.

+## command line mode

+CrystalCmd upports running as a command line tool.
+Pass in path to report, data, and output fileand a pdf is generated.

 ```bash
 java -jar CrystalCmd.jar -reportpath "/path/to/report.rpt" -datafile "/path/to/data.json" -outpath "/path/to/generated/file.pdf"
 ```